I have a particular interest in culture and history, especially the history of my home country, Ireland.

 The most common greeting on St. Patrick's Day (March 17th) is to simply say 'Happy St. Patrick's day!'
 If you like, you can say it in Gaelic: La Fhéile Phadraig shona duit (pronounced: la-ayla-fawdrig-huna-ditch).
 Another alternative is to wish your friends the blessings of St. Patrick's Day; in Gaelic, this is: Beannacht duit ar La Fhéile Phadraig (pronounced bannahckt ditch ur la ayla fawdrig).

 The prayer known as St. Patrick's Breastplate is most appropriate for a Christian celebration of St Patrick's day.
 The prayer is written in the style of an old Celtic blessing and emphasizes the Celtic Christian belief that God is all around.
 For a deeper understanding, you should read a copy of St Patrick's prayer (a photograph of a shorter version is included alongside).

-It is well known that the Irish are fond of a good toast year round, and St. Patrick's Day is no exception.
+It is well known that the Irish are fond of a good toast year-round, and St. Patrick's Day is no exception.
 The simplest and most common toast to be heard in Ireland is 'sláinte', being the Gaelic word for 'health'.
-The toast is intended to wish good health to all present—in spite of whatever drink is being consumed!
+The toast is intended to wish good health to all present—despite whatever drink is being consumed!
 (Sláinte is pronounced slawn-cha).